Female education: Contemporary

 In post-colonial West Africa, many of the ideals of Western education have remained while much of the infrastructure and funding left with the colonial presence.
 Particularly in Nigeria, formal education was seen as a policy making tool, as women's formal education has been linked to having effects on "population growth, health, nutrition, fertility, infant mortality, and changes in women's productivity and earnings."
 Researchers have cited some disadvantages however to this reliance on women's formal education.
-One, there is concern for women being alienated from their indigenous cultures and not receiving the education in values that were typically received through pre-colonial indigenous educational systems.
+There is concern for women being alienated from their indigenous cultures and not receiving the education in values that were typically received through pre-colonial indigenous educational systems.
 In addition, there is an increasing body of literature that suggests how the formal education institutions channel women into particular lower-earning job fields such as the humanities, while guiding women away from more technical jobs with higher wages.

-In regards to academic achievement, according to the FAWE Conference girls across the Sub-Saharan region reported lower scores in Math and Science subjects.
+In regard to academic achievement, according to the FAWE Conference girls across the Sub-Saharan region reported lower scores in Math and Science subjects.
 The tendency for girls to be pushed into clerical positions upon finishing school is also a widely researched and held belief.
 Despite this, formal education offers many benefits recognized internationally.
-The Fourth United Nations World Conference on Women has released publications citing numerous ways through which women's education in Africa is beneficial to society as a whole.
+The Fourth World Conference on Women of the United Nations has released publications citing numerous ways through which women's education in Africa is beneficial to society as a whole.
 These entail an increase in family health, in higher wage jobs available to women, an improvement in quality standards of childhood development, and a greater inclusion of women in decisions making that can impact a nation in environmental, political, social and economic ways.
 Despite there being a drop in participation of women in education in the majority of countries in West Africa in the 1950s and 1960s, rates of women education have been steadily climbing since then.
-However, there is still much statistical gender disparity as according to UNESCO statistics on women's enrollment and graduation rates.
+However, there is still much statistical gender disparity according to UNESCO statistics on women's enrollment and graduation rates.

-Due to handicapes made for the afghan women and girls for getting education by Taliban government, United nations dedicated 2023 World education day to the afghan girls and women.
+The United Nations dedicated 2023 World Education Day to Afghan girls and women, who have been restricted from getting education by the Taliban government.